tatsumoto-ren/tatsumoto-ren.github.io/blog/passive-listening.md

 Make passive listening a habit.
 Every moment of your life has to be spent interacting with Japanese.

-In the beginning passive immersion doesn't contribute much to comprehension gains, instead it helps start distinguishing sounds and phonemes of your target language.
-Focus your attention on hearing the sounds.
-Maybe at first you won't even be able to hear where one word ends and another one starts, but expect passive listening to boost your phonetic awareness within the first months, given that you combine it with active immersion.

 Passive listening is one of the key components of the AJATT method, so it is important to make it as convenient as possible.
 If preparing immersion content is tedious, you are not going to do it.

 ****

+## Role of passive listening

+In the beginning passive immersion doesn't contribute much to comprehension gains, instead it helps you start distinguishing sounds and phonemes of your target language.
+Focus your attention on hearing the sounds.
+Maybe at first you won't even be able to hear where one word ends and another one starts, but as you progress expect passive listening to boost your phonetic awareness and eventually start contributing to your comprehension.
+Passive immersion doesn't do much without active immersion.
+You shouldn't neglect either of them.

 ## Rules of passive immersion